YohanF1245/pigeon-devis-2/doc/business-rules.md

 A performance have a price
 A performance can be created, edited or deleted by a business owner
 ## Estimate management
+An estimate can be created, edited or deleted by a business owner An estimate have at leat one perfomance associated
+An estimate can have the same performance associated multiple times An estimate have a customer
+An estimate have a creation date
+An estimate may have a discount
+An estimate have a state (emitted or accepted)
+An estimate have an expiration date
+An estimate have an expected delivery time
 ## Customer management

 ## Invoice management